lixiang-222/CIDGMed/README.md

-# DGMed
+# CIDGMed

-The official version of `DGMed` includes the complete model architecture, training methods, and test examples.
+The official version of `CIDGMed` includes the complete model architecture, training methods, and test examples.

 ## 1. Folder Specification